Virtual Alcohol and Drug Evaluations

-Alcohol & Drug Evaluations are available at all three of our Metro Atlanta locations.
-Evaluations are available by appointment only.
+Virtual Alcohol & Drug Evaluations (Zoom) are available.
+Virtual evaluations are available by appointment only.
 The evaluation is a 45-60 minute consultation that determines if you need alcohol or drug treatment, and if you do, how much you need.
-We only recommend treatment to those who need it – approximately 25% of our clients do not receive a treatment recommendation.

 We evaluate personal history, work history, attitude, emotional stability, criminal history and alcohol/drug use through personal interview and assessment tools.
 Your counselor will discuss the results of the evaluation with you, and based on the findings, recommend a course of action.

-Not every alcohol and drug evaluation in Marietta or other locations we serve is the same. .
+Not every virtual alcohol and drug evaluation is the same.
 At the Diversion Center, we pride ourselves on the fact that we never recommend treatment to someone who does not need it.
 Our counselors have the most knowledge about available addiction programs, and use that knowledge to provide the proper intervention.
 Although you may not be happy about coming to our facility, we make it our goal to help you before you leave.

 The standard turn-around time for an alcohol and drug evaluation is 3-5 business days; however, if you need the evaluation completed the same-day or next-day, the evaluation is subject to a $50 rush fee.
 Except in special cases, all clients should receive their treatment recommendation before leaving the Diversion Center, and they should receive a receipt they can use to prove that they have completed the evaluation, in lieu of the physical evaluation.

-Please make sure that you arrive at your appointment time with your photo ID, cash payment, and your probation officer, pretrial officer, or lawyer’s accurate fax information so we can forward the evaluation to the people who are requiring it.
+Please make sure that you send us your photo ID and your probation officer, pretrial officer or lawyer’s information so we can forward the evaluation to the people who are requiring it.